moderna/ma-image-resize-tool/README.md

 # ma-image-resize-tool

-A generic image resizing tool based on node.js optimzed for making mobile app screenshots and icons.
+A generic image resizing tool based on node.js optimized for making mobile app screenshots and icons.
 It´s supposed to make screenshot and icon generation easy and flexible (future proof).

 ### Setup
 1. Install ImageMagic binaries from http://www.imagemagick.org/script/binary-releases.php